REFUGEE CRISIS IN UKRAINE

 - Basic necessities, including rental assistance, bus vouchers, phones, laptops, and school materials

 - Health services, including physical and mental health screenings

 - Social services, including language programs, job training and search, and child care

-Designate your gift to the Refugee Fund to provide broad operational support to IILA refugee services.
+Designate your gift to the Ukrainian Fund to provide operational support, resettlement services, and direct aid for Ukrainians.
 Make a secure online donation to support refugees here.

 International Institute of Los Angeles is a proud member of the Welcome.US Coalition.